akeimach/akeimach.github.io/README.md

-# Responsive-Portfolio
+# React Portfolio

-personal website, responsive edition
+Check it out!